 BWP performs routine vegetation management, such as pruning and removal, on an annual basis in the Tier 2 HFTD.
 Each year, field patrols are performed to inspect tree and conductor clearances and to identify any hazard trees.
 Areas for vegetation pruning and removal are targeted based on the results of these patrols.
 BWP hires contracted line clearance tree trimming crews to trim vegetation near its electrical lines.
 The tree crews will trim a minimum of 12 feet of clearance.
 BWP's tree trimming contractors are specialists, supervised by a certified arborist.
 The tree crews are knowledgeable about work near energized electric lines and about trees, growth rates, and pruning methods that maintain tree health.
+BWP has reviewed and patrolled to verify that the clearances were established by the contract crews with detailed spot checks.

-As noted in Table 13 of its performance metrics, BWP completed 100% of its vegetation management inspections and trimming for poles within the Tier 2 HFTD in 2021.
-Over the past year, BWP and its tree-trimming contractor performed an extensive line clearance work as part of its vegetation management program by trimming 213 trees and removing 1 "problem" tree, which would have created a potential fire hazard.
+As noted in Table 13 of its performance metrics, BWP completed 100% of its vegetation management inspections and trimming for poles within the Tier 2 HFTD this annual cycle.
+Over the past year, BWP and its tree-trimming contractor performed an extensive line clearance work as part of its vegetation management program by trimming 103 trees and removing 1 "problem" tree, which would have created a potential fire hazard.